 6. Papaya Seeds

 Papaya seeds have antihelminthic properties.
 One study found that when children were given a blended solution of air dried papaya seeds and honey, various intestinal parasites were cleared through their stool.
-It is worth noting that chemicals such as benzyl isothiocyanate and papain present in these seeds have demonstrated antihelminthic abilities.11
+It is worth noting that chemicals such as benzyl isothiocyanate and papain present

 How to use: You can snack on papaya seeds.
 Try them with a little honey to sweeten the deal.